simonbaron-it/HomeLab-EnterpriseEnvironment/README.md

 A virtualised enterprise-style infrastructure lab built using VMWare Workstation Pro to showcase practical Systems Administration and Infrastructure Engineering skills.

 # Project Overview
-This project is a self-built home lab designed to simulate a small enterprise IT environment.
+This project is a self-built home lab designed to simulate an enterprise IT environment.
 The environment was built using VMWare Workstation Pro and consists of multiple virtual machines representing a small business network.
 The objective was to display experience with:
 - Windows Server administration
 - Active Directory Domain Services
 - DNS